 Key Monastery’s architecture is one of its major attractions.
 The monastery is a puzzling maze of rooms, corridors, and prayer halls.
 The walls are covered with ancient thangkas (Buddhist religious paintings), murals, and scriptures depicting Buddhism’s rich history and culture.
-Art and history buffs will enjoy intricate wood carvings, colourful frescoes, and ancient artefacts.
+Art and history buffs will enjoy intricate wood carvings, colorful frescoes, and ancient artifacts.

 Aside from its spiritual and cultural significance, Key Monastery also serves as a base for various Spiti Valley trekking routes.
 Trekking enthusiasts can embark on thrilling adventures to nearby destinations such as Kibber, Chicham, and Tashigang, which offer breathtaking views of the landscapes as well as the opportunity to immerse themselves in the local way of life, making it one of the essential places to visit in Spiti Valley in June.

 Chandratal Lake, also known as the “Moon Lake” due to its crescent shape, is a high-altitude lake in Himachal Pradesh’s Spiti Valley.
 It is surrounded by snow-capped peaks, lush green meadows, and rocky terrain, making it a photographer’s and nature lover’s dream.
 Visiting this essential place in Spiti Valley in June is an unforgettable experience because the weather is pleasant, and the surrounding landscapes are ablaze with wildflowers, adding to the lake’s allure.